DizkoDan/cyberjunx-chirpy-test/_posts/2009-04-05-going-to-the-caps-game-with-da.md

 ---
 id: 909
-title: 'Going to the caps game with Da...'
+title: 'Going to the caps game with Da'
 date: '2009-04-05T15:11:38-04:00'
 author: DizkoDan
 layout: post